Dynam1co/100-days-of-code/log.md

 **Today's Progress**: I could not display the recipes on the main page because I had several problems with the database when inserting data from DataGrip directly.
 That has forced me to delete the database and recreate it.

 **Thoughts:** I realized that in a table the fields had not been created.
-After much reviewing the problem, I realized that it was a code error, but the program compiled.
+After much reviewing the problem, I realized that it was a code error, but the program compiled 🤔

 Tomorrow I hope to create some recipes and display in main page.
 If I have time, I will also add the fav icon